ePages-de/epages-devportal/beyond-essence/inventory/modal-dialogs.md

 ## Use cases

-In the Beyond cockpit we provide two types of modal dialogs:
+In the Beyond cockpit we provide two types of modal dialogs.

-* Confirmation dialogs.
-Are used to validate a user's decision.
+* Confirmation dialogs are used to validate a user's decision.

 {% image_custom image="/assets/img/pages/essence/modal-dialogs-confirmation.png" width="50" %}

-* Input dialogs.
-Include input fields, checkboxes, or other UI elements the user can interact with.
+* Input dialogs include input fields, checkboxes, or other UI elements the user can interact with.

 {% image_custom image="/assets/img/pages/essence/modal-dialogs-inputs.png" width="50" %}

 ## Structure

 Modal dialogs consist of a container, a close icon, and two buttons.
-The secondary button is always a _Cancel_ button.
-The primary button depends on the specific use case.

-Both buttons are located at the lower right corner of the container whereas the close icon is displayed in the upper right corner.

-Optionally, modal dialogs can also contain a title, and further UI elements like checkboxes, or input fields.
+Optionally, they can also contain a title, and further UI elements like checkboxes, or input fields.
+The close icon is always displayed in the upper right corner of the container.

+The two buttons are located at the lower right corner of the container.
+In confirmation dialogs, these buttons are a primary button, and a danger button.
+In input dialogs, a default button is used instead of a danger button.

+Exceptions:

+* There are cases where the two buttons are separated from each other, e.g. when another UI element such as a link or a secondary button should be located next to the primary button.
+The default or warning button is then moved to the lower left corner of the container.

+* In some modal dialogs no button, or only the primary button is displayed.

 ## Position